Houston First Time Offenders

-Call James G. Sullivan and Associates at (281) 546-6428 for a free phone consultation for your first time offender case in Houston, Hempstead, The Woodlands, Conroe, Cypress, Spring, Humble, Katy, Channelview, Pasadena, Sugar Land, Richmond, Pearland, Angleton, or the surrounding areas today.
+Call James G. Sullivan and Associates at (281) 546-6428 for a free phone consultation for your first time offender case in Houston, Cypress, Spring, Humble, Katy, Channelview, Pasadena, Sugar Land, Richmond, or the surrounding areas today.

 Common First Time Offenses in Houston

 Harris County has a large, multicultural population spread over a vast area.
 There are many different first time offenses for which people are frequently arrested.
-Whether you reside in the Greater Houston area or are visiting from the surrounding counties of Montgomery, Fort Bend, Waller or Brazoria, these are a few of the many first time offenses–
+Whether you reside in the Greater Houston area or are visiting from the surrounding county of Fort Bend, these are a few of the many first time offenses–

 Texas prosecutors take all of these crimes very seriously, however Harris County has several different programs available to first time offenders.
 An experienced Houston criminal attorney can guide you through the defense process, apply the best legal defense or suggest the appropriate program for your case.

 Options for First Time Offenders in Harris County

 Since prosecutors and judges focus on putting dangerous criminals behind bars, an experienced Houston criminal defense lawyer can use your lack of a prior record and any other mitigating facts to persuade for leniency.
 There are various possible options available for first time offenders, including–